MattyChoi/CEMP_SO3_Python/README.md

 ```
 git clone https://github.com/MattyChoi/CEMP_SO3_Python.git
 ```
 to clone the repository.
-Then, change the directory to
+Then, change the current directory using
 ```
 cd CEMP_SO3_Python
 ```